Nicolò Tron (diplomat)

-Nicolò Tron (21 September 1685 – 31 January 1771) was an Italian politician, businessman and agronomist, citizen of the Republic of Venice.
+Nicolò Tron (21 September 1685 – 31 January 1771) was an Italian politician, businessman and agronomist, a citizen of the Republic of Venice.

-A Venetian noble, Tron was a young ambassador of the Republic of Venice at the English court; back in Italy, he tried to import the technological and organizational innovations seen abroad, founding the Schio woolen mill, organizing his agricultural estates with modern criteria and activating himself in using his political influence to favor and encourage his own Venetian businesses.
+A Venetian noble, Tron was a young ambassador of the Republic of Venice at the English court; back in Italy, he tried to import the technological and organizational innovations seen abroad, founding the Schio woollen mill, organizing his agricultural estates with modern methods, and activating himself in using his political influence to favour and encourage his own Venetian businesses.

 Life

-He was born in 1685 in Padua from a noble Venetian family, descending from the homonym doge of Venice lived two centuries before.
-He attended the Nobles board of Parma and when he was young he began the political career as a Savio agli Ordini, the first senatorial rule which a young patrician could aspire.
+He was born in 1685 in Padua from a noble Venetian family, descending from the homonym doge of Venice who had lived two centuries before.
+He attended the Nobles’ board of Parma and when he was young he began his political career as a Savio agli Ordini, the first senatorial rule which a young patrician could aspire.
 In 1711 Nicolò married Chiara Grimani of Francesco, one of the most beautiful ladies of the time according to contemporaries.
-Within a year, at 3 October 1712, she gave him his first-born son Andrea, which in turn would begin a brilliant political career, becoming the so-called "paròn del Senato" ("Master of the Senate").
+Within a year, at 3 October 1712, she gave him his first-born son Andrea, who in turn would begin a brilliant political career, becoming the so-called "paròn del Senato" ("Master of the Senate").

 Ambassador in London

-In the same year, at 10 December, Nicolò Tron was appointed as ambassador to the Queen Anne of Great Britain.
+In the same year, at 10 December, Nicolò Tron was appointed as ambassador to the Court of Queen Anne of Great Britain.
 The task entrusted to him was to seek support from the British court in the wars that the Serenissima was leading against the Ottoman Empire.
-Tron came in London one year and half later, in June 1714.
-In the meantime, Queen Anne was succeeded by George I. To the court environment, however Tron preferred to be associated to scientists and mathematicians, such as Isaac Newton, who appointed him Fellow of the Royal Society, and John Theophilus Desaguliers, French mathematician and physicist who founded on 14 June 1714 the Grand Lodge, or the modern masonry, and entrepreneurs such as Benjamin Berck, a famous panni-lani manufacturer who showed him the most modern techniques used in England for such of manufactures.
-The government of Venice was not particularly pleased for the life his ambassador was conducting, and after sending him some letters recalling his duties, he decided to support him with a sort of lieutenant, a knight Giacomo Querini, whose presence was accepted and endured from Tron without any particular problem.
+Tron came to London one year and half later, in June 1714.
+In the meantime, Queen Anne was succeeded by George I. To the court environment, however Tron preferred to be associated with scientists and mathematicians, such as Isaac Newton, who appointed him Fellow of the Royal Society, and John Theophilus Desaguliers, a French mathematician and physicist who founded on 14 June 1714 the Grand Lodge, or the modern freemasonry, and entrepreneurs such as Benjamin Berck, a famous panni-lani manufacturer who showed him the most modern techniques used in England for such manufactures.
+The government of Venice was not particularly pleased about the life their ambassador was conducting, and after sending him some letters recalling his duties, they decided to support him with a sort of lieutenant, a knight Giacomo Querini, whose presence was accepted by Tron without any particular problem.

-At the end of his reign, King George awarded Tron with knighthood in his newly minted Order of St. George, but he didn't grant Venice the military support it wanted against the Ottomans: England tended its commercial interests with the Turks, rather than waging war on them; and the ambassador Tron likely had not insisted enough.
+At the end of his reign, King George awarded Tron with a knighthood in his newly founded Order of St George, but he didn't grant Venice the military support it wanted against the Ottomans: England tended its commercial interests with the Turks, rather than waging war on them; and the ambassador Tron likely had not insisted enough.
 On the other hand, thanks to the friendship he had established with the Spanish ambassador, Tron obtained from him a contingent of six ships.